-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, or Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 or social objective and that the investee •• Yes × No companies follow good governance practices. sus vill make a minimum of tainable investments with an vironmental objective:% × It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. sus in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy vill make a minimum of tainable investments with a isl objective: % with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It promotes E/S characteristics, but will not make any sustainable investments SOC ial objective:%
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, or Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 e tee • Yes • X No It will make a minimum of sustainable investments with an environmental objective:% ★ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will ny in economic activities that have a minimum proportion of 20% of sustainable investments in qualify as environmentally sustainable under the EU with an environmental objective in of Taxonomy in economic activities that economic activities that qualify as environmentally sustainable under the EU Taxonomy ies. loes of le es. do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy an with a social objective e It will make a minimum of sustainable investments with a It promotes E/S characteristics, but will not make any sustainable investments social objective:%

-Product Name: DNCA INVEST - EVOLUTIF Legal entity identifier: 213800R1A3RW3ITPQ283
+Product name: DNCA INVEST - EVOLUTIF Legal entity identifier: 213800R1A3RW3ITPQ283